 Helping Vegan Restaurants Thrive

 Restaurant ownership involves an absurd assortment of responsibilities.
 Initial setup costs for the dining area and kitchen are high.
-You’ve got to find good cooks, friendly waitstaff, and reliable busboys and dishwashers.
+You’ve got to find good cooks, friendly waitstaff, and dishwashers.
 The paperwork involving taxes, payroll, and city health inspections never ends.
 There’s buying food and dealing with customers and finding replacements when somebody calls in sick or abruptly quits without notice.
 Now add in the fact that few restaurants generate any real money, and many are constantly on the edge of failing.
 In fact, 30 percent of new restaurants are sold or go out of business within twelve months, and 60 percent are gone within three years.

 Fortunately, it’s a quick job to cover these bases, by registering the business with the above platforms.
 If you have the time, you can do this essential but easy work for free.
 Just meet with the restaurant owners to confirm they want your help.
 Most will be grateful beyond belief.

 Reviews and social media assistance are a great way to help your local vegan-friendly restaurants grow and survive.
 And if you travel frequently, you can help vegan restaurants in this way every time you visit a new city.
 There are always businesses sorely in need of a little help.
 One time, when I found a vegan noodle shop in Thailand that lacked appropriate signage, I coordinated the design of a sign, and paid for its printing.
-The time and money I spent on this project was trivial, but it dramatically boosted the visibility of a terrific vegan restaurant that really needed the business.
+The time and money I spent on this project was trivial, but it dramatically boosted the visibility of a terrific vegan restaurant that needed more customers.

 Building the Local Vegan Community in Your City